Shift in U.S. Chip Export Policy Toward China: A Calculated Strategic Game

 Behind this series of complex clauses lies a long-standing policy route dispute within the U.S. decision-making circles.
 On one side, represented by national security hawks, there is concern that advanced chips flowing into China could be used for military purposes, accelerating its militarization of artificial intelligence and thereby threatening U.S. strategic advantages.
 On the other side, from a more industrial and economic perspective, it is argued that overly stringent bans are a double-edged sword.

-Concerns about "innovation being forced." are becoming a reality.
+Innovation-Driven Concerns are becoming a reality.
 The export controls of the past few years have objectively stimulated R&D investment and policy support in China's domestic semiconductor industry.
-Reports indicate that Chinese authorities have encouraged or even required technology companies to procure a certain proportion of domestic AI chips.
-If the United States completely cuts off the supply of high-end chips, it will only further force Chinese enterprises to turn to local alternatives.
-In the long run, this may instead accelerate China's technological breakthroughs in semiconductor design and even manufacturing.
-To some extent, the Trump administration's current policy adjustment is an attempt to delay this process.
-By maintaining a certain level of supply, it aims to preserve the penetration and influence of the U.S. technology ecosystem in the Chinese market.
+Reports indicate that Chinese authorities have encouraged or even required tech companies to purchase a certain proportion of domestic AI chips.
+If the U.S. completely cuts off the supply of high-end chips, it would only further force Chinese companies to turn to local alternatives.
+In the long run, this could potentially accelerate China's technological breakthroughs in semiconductor design and even manufacturing.
+To some extent, the Trump administration's current policy adjustment is an attempt to delay this process—by maintaining a certain level of supply, it aims to preserve the penetration and influence of U.S. technology ecosystems in the Chinese market.

-Direct consideration of fiscal interests has also surfaced.
-According to reports, the Trump administration will impose a 25% surcharge on the sales of approved H200 chip exports.
-This is both a political gesture, indicating that the tough stance towards China remains unchanged, and a substantial source of fiscal revenue.
+Direct Consideration of Financial Interests has also surfaced.
+According to reports, the Trump administration will impose a 25% surcharge on the sales of H200 chips approved for export.
+This serves both as a political gesture, demonstrating that the tough stance towards China remains unchanged, and as a significant source of fiscal revenue.
 A Reuters report at the end of December 2025 revealed that Chinese tech companies had ordered over 2 million H200 chips for 2026, far exceeding Nvidia's inventory of 700,000 chips at the time.
-Even if only a portion of these orders are approved, the surcharge revenue would be considerable.
+Even if only a portion of these orders are approved, the surcharge would be substantial.

 Market Reaction: The Tug-of-War Between Demand and Substitution